TrustLevel/snet_hackathon/README.md

 # TrustLevel's submission for the SNET Hackathon

+TLDR:
+We built a bayesian model to predict sleep quality and use the risk aware assessment to automatically calibrate the confidence (concentration factor) of the model.

 Video 1: Explaination of the our approach: https://www.loom.com/share/1d4c9d1d31454cd78a5daed73eb582ad?sid=2afe32c0-df24-4b79-9e5d-3a44003ac0e2

 Video 2: Live Demonstration: https://www.loom.com/share/0339c41dcbe5482d8f5f8c4943afcb09